SolaceServices/sempv1-interface/README.md

 ## Description
 Java SEMP v1 library

-This library is built using jaxb to utilize the CLI command via SEMP from a Java project.
-Added are certain tasks which are not possible to be set via Java API.
+This library has been built using JAXB to generate code from Solace provided SEMP schemas.
+It can be used to call specific CLI commands via SEMP v1 from a Java project.

+It currently contains some sample tasks.
 The library contains package called: **sempv1** with SEMP commands.
-It also contains generated packages named: **solacesemprequest** and ** solacesempreply**, which are generaed from the Solace PubSub+ provided schemas.
+Packages named: **solacesemprequest** and ** solacesempreply**, were generated from the Solace PubSub+ provided schemas.

 ## Obtaining the schema XSDs
-The PubSub+ product download portal should contain the schmas for SEMP v1:
+The PubSub+ product download portal should contain the schemas for SEMP v1.
+The following file can be downloaded for code generation to comply with newer PS+ broker versions:
 - semp-rpc-reply-soltr-jaxb-bindings.xsd
 - semp-rpc-reply-soltr-jaxb-bindings.xsd.md5
 - semp-rpc-reply-soltr.xsd